JustArchiNET/ArchiCrowdin/README.md

 ## Deprecation notice

 This tool has been archived and no further work is planned on it.
-We've switched to **[Crowdin GitHub actions](https://github.com/crowdin/github-action)** which fulfill ArchiCrowdin use cases through, which themselves are fairly more elegant and vastly superior to the solution that ArchiCrowdin offers.
+We've switched to **[Crowdin GitHub actions](https://github.com/crowdin/github-action)** which fulfill ArchiCrowdin use cases, while being fairly more elegant and vastly superior solution to the one that ArchiCrowdin offers.
 If you're currently considering/using ArchiCrowdin, we recommend you to base your solution on Crowdin GitHub actions as well.

 ---